Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Conclusion

 The structural formulation suggested by our analysis may be useful in guiding further study of symmetric noise models.
 For instance, channels whose Kraus operators form orthogonal operator bases, or that arise from representations of compact groups, naturally fit into this framework.
 It may also be interesting to explore whether similar phenomena appear in large-spin limits or in certain continuous-variable channels.

 In summary, our results highlight an algebraic pattern underlying the robustness of a broad class of symmetric quantum channels.
 By making explicit the conditions that guarantee quadratic degradability, this work provides a unified view of several previously separate examples and suggests directions for extensions to other structured noise models.
+Our analysis shows that the phenomenon observed in the qubit setting extends to high-dimensional symmetric channels, suggesting that dimension plays no essential role once the relevant algebraic constraints are present.

 \appendices